Letter Acknowledging Subject Access Request and Asking for Admin Fee and Time to Respond

 The company is also required to provide the employee with a copy of the personal data undergoing processing.

-Under GDPR, the time limit for an employer to respond to a subject access request is one month from the date of receipt.
+The time limit for an employer to respond to a subject access request is one month from the date of receipt.
 If a request is complex, the time period for response can be extended by a further two months.
 If the employer wants to extend the time period for response, the employer must inform the individual of this within one month of receiving the data subject access request and explain the reason for the delay in responding.

 This letter has an optional clause whereby the employer asks the individual for an administrative fee to cover the cost of fulfilling the subject access request.
 The employer can charge a reasonable fee for complying with a subject access request if that request is manifestly unfounded or excessive.
 The employer must be able to demonstrate that a subject access request is indeed manifestly unfounded or excessive if a complaint is made.